cheretbe/notes/certificates.md

+* The Most Common OpenSSL Commands: https://www.sslshopper.com/article-most-common-openssl-commands.html
-GUI certificate viewer in linux: gcr-viewer
+* GUI certificate viewer in linux: gcr-viewer

 Extract the private key from the PFX